 The bike industry is booming.
-Even in the Netherlands where life without a bicycle is already unthinkable, many retailers are currently swimming in profits thanks to a quarantine-inspired surge in demand.
+In the Netherlands, life without a bicycle is already unthinkable, and many retailers benefited in 2020 due to a surge in demand.

 However, owning a bicycle is just the beginning.
 The Dutch definitely have an unwritten code when it comes to cycling.
 So the real question is this: are you doing it correctly?
 Are you cycling like a Nederlander, yet?